thoughtbot/ruby-science/book/solutions/extract_method.md

 * It figures out what type of question we're creating (the `submittable_type`).
 * It builds parameters for the new question by applying a white list to the HTTP parameters.
-* It builds a question from the given survey, parameters, and submittable type.
+* It builds a question from the given survey, parameters and submittable type.
 * It attempts to save the question.
 * It redirects back to the survey for a valid question.
 * It re-renders the form for an invalid question.